-Here again, Kupu will turn highlighted text into a link after you have confirmed the entered address.
-If no text has been highlighted, Kupu will insert a link made up of the Internet address itself.
+Text that has already been selected is turned into a link, as long as you confirm the entered address.
+If no text has been selected, Kupu inserts the Internet address as the link.

 Anchors

 Anchors are unseen markers within the text of a website, which serve as link destinations.
 Using these, readers can move directly to a certain heading in a lengthy text, for example.
 You can create links to anchors which have been set in the same article or in other texts as well.